ministryofjustice/security-guidance/docs/managing-user-access-guide.md

 ## Introduction

-This guide provides information on the authentication methods which should be used to manage user access to systems and information in the Ministry of Justice \(MoJ\).
+This guide provides information on the authentication methods which should be used to manage user access to systems and information in the .
 This is a sub-page to the [Access Control Guide](access-control-guide.md).

-## Managing access to MoJ systems
+## Managing access to systems

-The following methods can be used to manage access to the MoJ's systems.
+The following methods can be used to manage access to the 's systems.
 They are in order of preference for their use, with 1 providing more secure management features than 3.

 |Rank|Method|Comment|
 |----|------|-------|